Physician Payment Transparency

 On June 1, 2015, CMS posted the annual release of the Medicare hospital utilization and payment data (both inpatient and outpatient) and the second annual release of the physician and other supplier utilization and payment data.
 The Medicare hospital utilization and payment data consists of information for 2013 about the average amount a hospital bills for services that may be provided in an inpatient stay or outpatient visit.
 The Medicare Part B physician, practitioner, and other supplier utilization and payment data shows payment and submitted charges, or bills, for those services and procedures by provider.
 It allows for comparisons by physician, specialty, location, types of medical services and procedures delivered, Medicare payment, and submitted charges.
 The new 2013 dataset has information for over 950,000 distinct health care providers who collectively received $90 billion in Medicare payments.

-AAFP Analysis and Talking Points on the CMS Release of Medicare Physician Payment Data - April 18, 2014(4 page PDF)
+AAFP Talking Points on CMS Release of Medicare Physician Payment Data - April 18, 2014(4 page PDF)

-AAFP Summary of the Release of Medicare Physician Utilization and Payment Data - April 11, 2014(1 page PDF)
+AAFP Summary of the Release of Medicare Physician Payment Data - April 11, 2014(1 page PDF)

-Joint Letter to HHS Expressing Concern Over Potential Impacts on Medical Education and Patient Care - October 28, 2013(3 page PDF)
+Joint Letter to HHS on Potential Impacts on GME and Patient Care - October 28, 2013(3 page PDF)

 Didn't find what you were looking for?
 Search the Physician Payment Transparency document archive.